 Demonstrate control over your domain by creating a DNS CNAME record containing a randomly generated token.
-The CNAME record is used to point token.domain to DigiCert (dcv.digicert.com).
+The CNAME record is used to point the token and domain to DigiCert (dcv.digicert.com).

 In your CertCentral account, in the left main menu, go to Certificates > Domains.